 Now that you know what to do (and what not to do) after a massage, it’s time to enjoy the benefits!
 Massage can help improve circulation, relieve pain, and reduce stress.
 Make sure to follow a post-massage routine to extend the feeling as long as possible.

-Book a free in-home trial to experience the CERAGEM massage in your own home.
+Visit our blog to learn more about how to benefit from massage in your own home.
 CERAGEM’s unique combination of convenience with FDA-approved massage technology delivers the ultimate relaxation and rejuvenation for users of all ages.

 Cleveland Clinic: Circulatory System